BartoszGancza/tango_rec/README.md

 There is a Python script that will help to fill in the database with some test data.
 **It is important to generate the data in the order of Users -> Conference Rooms -> Calendar Events**.

+To use the script install requirements in your local environment and start the application.

 The options are as follows:

 #### Generating Users